 1. Have you seen the LPA and is it registered at the Court of Protection?
 If "yes" proceed to question 2 If "no" the LPA is not valid and the views and wishes of the donee do not have to be followed.
-2. Does the donor / patient have capacity?
-YES / NO If "yes" the patient can make the decision.
+YES / NO 2.
+Does the donor / patient have capacity?
+If "yes" the patient can make the decision.
 If "no" proceed to question 3.
-3. Has the patient made any subsequent advance decision that is valid and applicable to this decision?
-VEC (NO If "yes" follow the advance decision.
+YES / NO 3.
+Has the patient made any subsequent advance decision that is valid and applicable to this decision?
+If "yes" follow the advance decision.
 If "no" proceed to question 4.
 YES / NO 4.
 Does the LPA cover the patient's property and affairs only?
 If "yes" the donee does not have power to make decisions regarding the patient's welfare.
 If "no" and it is clear that it covers welfare issues also proceed to question 5.
-5. Does the Lasting Power of Attorney allow for a second donee and if so have they been consulted?
+YES/NO 5.
+Does the Lasting Power of Attorney allow for a second donee and if so have they been consulted?
 If "yes" and the document states that the donees have "joint and several" responsibility then either donee may give the necessary authority.
 If it is only "joint" then both must agree to the proposed management.
+YES / NO lf "yes" proceed to question 7.
+If "no" you must do so before the donee or donees take any decision.